Michal-Barcak/Pokedex/README.md

 # # Description
 The application provides a web interface for:

-- Browsing all 151 Kanto Pokémon with pagination
+- Browsing all Pokémon with pagination

 - Filtering by type and abilities